Finances of the British royal family: Estimates of personal wealth

 Jock Colville, a former private secretary to Queen Elizabeth II (when she was Princess Elizabeth) and a director of her bank, Coutts, estimated her wealth at £2 million in 1971 (the equivalent of about £ today).
 An official statement from Buckingham Palace in 1993 called estimates of £100 million "grossly overstated".

 Forbes magazine estimated the Queen's net worth at around $500 million (about £325 million) in 2011, while an analysis by the Bloomberg Billionaires Index put it at $425 million (about £275 million) in 2015.
-In 2012 the Sunday Times estimated the Queen's wealth as being £310 million ($504 million), and that year the Queen received a Guinness World Record as Wealthiest Queen.
+In 2012, the Sunday Times estimated the Queen's wealth as being £310 million ($504 million), and that year the Queen received a Guinness World Record as Wealthiest Queen.

 The Sunday Times Rich List 2015 estimated her wealth at £340 million, making her the 302nd richest person in the United Kingdom; that was the first year she was not among the Sunday Times Rich List's top 300 most wealthy since the list began in 1989.
 She was number one on the list when it began in 1989, with a reported wealth of £5.2 billion, which included state assets that were not hers personally, (approximately £ in today's value).
 In 2023, The Guardian estimated Charles's personal wealth at £1.8 billion (EUR 2 billion, USD 2.2 billion).
 This estimate includes the assets of the Duchy of Lancaster worth £653 million (and paying Charles an annual income of £20 million), jewels worth £533 million, real estate worth £330 million, shares and investments worth £142 million, a stamp collection worth at least £100 million, racehorses worth £27 million, artworks worth £24 million, and cars worth £6.3 million.
 Most of this wealth was inherited by Charles from his mother, Elizabeth II, and was exempt from inheritance tax.

 Parliamentary annuities

 Prince Philip, Duke of Edinburgh, received a parliamentary annuity of £359,000 per year from the Treasury.
 In the past some other members of the British royal family also received funding in the form of parliamentary annuities.
-The Civil List Act 1952 provided for an allowance to Princess Margaret as well as allowances to the queen's younger children among others.
+The Civil List Act 1952 provided for an allowance to Princess Margaret as well as allowances to the Queen's younger children among others.
 The Civil List Act 1972 added further members of the royal family to the annuity list.
-By 2002 there were eight recipients of parliamentary annuities, all receiving a combined total of £1.5 million annually.
+By 2002, there were eight recipients of parliamentary annuities, all receiving a combined total of £1.5 million annually.
 Between 1993 and 2012 the Queen voluntarily refunded the cost of these annuities to the Treasury.
 The Sovereign Grant Act 2011 abolished all of these other than that received by the then Duke of Edinburgh.
-Subsequently, the living costs of the members of the royal family who carry out official duties, including the Princess Royal, the Duke of York, and the Duke and Duchess of Edinburgh, have mainly been met through the sovereign's income from the Duchy of Lancaster.
+Subsequently, the living costs of the members of the royal family who have carried out official duties, including the Princess Royal, Andrew Mountbatten-Windsor, and the Duke and Duchess of Edinburgh, have mainly been met through the sovereign's income from the Duchy of Lancaster.